agent18/agent18.github.io/_posts/value.markdown

 As Eleizer puts it in his [blog][], how can it be that 1,312,433,101 happy children is significantly better than 1,312,433,100 happy children, but then somewhat worse to have 1,312,433,108 happy children?

 The contribution for the individual child far outweighed the contribution to the entire group.
 All children are the same to us.
 We don't know them, we just see the donation posting online. the individual child is theoretically the same to us as any other child from the group.
-Let's take the first child from the group. and compare him to the individual child.
-Both are theroitically supposed to be the same, i.e., be valued the same.
+Let's take the first child from the group and compare him to the individual child.
+Both are theoretically supposed to be the same, i.e., be valued the same.
 But somehow, it appears that the outcome, i.e., money received per child is atleast 8 times smaller in the case of the group.
 What doesn't make sense is that the value of the every child in the group, was worth less to the contributors merely by the presense of some other children.
 As eleizer asks, how can the value of a child go down significantly, just because he is standing next to a few other people.

 If the individual child got X$ and the group also got X$ maybe someone can come and give some reason like people want to give their limited money to a cause and they gave X$ to any cause, irrespective of the number.
 But apparently the individual contributions far outweighed the contributions of the group, despite both groups having the same target amount.